AlanFord/CentralCommand/README.md

 the FTD232RQ USB interface must be cut.
 Without cutting this trace the mcu reset that occurs during programming will simultaneously reset the FTD232RQ device, momentarily powering down the entire board.

+**UPDATE #2:**  The firmware folders and files have been restructured and updated to support the use of the STM32CubeIDE.
+To use the IDE, simply create a workspace and import this project.